 Have you really read the ingredient labels on your consumer products?
 Don't be fooled by pretty packaging.
 It's the ingredients in the product(s) that matter!
 Take time to learn the ingredients that are healthful for your skin, hair and scalp.
 One day, you'll be glad you did!

-For example, Eucalyptus Oil, Tea Tree Oil or Virgin Coconut Oil are examples of, natural,
+Eucalyptus Oil, Tea Tree Oil and Virgin Coconut Oil are all examples of natural,

 claiming anti-bacterial properties.